sixf/sixf.github.io/pages/en/thousand-island-lake/index.md

 layout: home-child
 ---

-The [Thousand Island Lake](http://en.wikipedia.org/wiki/Qiandao_Lake) lies at 29°22′ to 29°50′ N, 118°34′ to 119°15′ E and is a large artificial reservoir in western Zhejiang Province, China.
+The **Thousand Island Lake** [(Wikipedia)](http://en.wikipedia.org/wiki/Qiandao_Lake) is a large artificial reservoir in western Zhejiang Province, eastern China.
 It was created in 1959 by the construction of the Xinanjiang dam on the Xinanjiang River for hydroelectricity.
-Flooding approximately 580 km2, it formed 1078 islands with areas \> 0.25 ha when the water reached its highest level (108 m).
+Flooding approximately 580 km<sup>2</sup>, it formed 1078 islands with areas \> 0.25 ha when the water reached its highest level (108 m).
 The vegetation type on the islands is natural secondary forest, mainly of *Pinus massoniana*, with many broadleaved trees and shrubs mixed,